saucelabs/sauce-docs/docs/dev/error-messages.md

 **How to Resolve**

-*   Use the [Platform Configurator](https://wiki.saucelabs.com/display/DOCSDEV/Platform+Configurator) to set the desired capabilities of your test.
+*   Use the [Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to set the capabilities of your test.
 *   Check [our list of supported platforms, operating systems, and browsers](https://saucelabs.com/platform/supported-browsers-devices) to make sure your selections are valid.
-*   Use a higher version of Selenium in the desired capabilities of your test, or leave the Selenium version blank to default to the latest version.
+*   Use a higher version of Selenium in the capabilities of your test, or leave the Selenium version blank to default to the latest version.

 ## The Sauce Labs Virtual Machine Failed to Start the Browser or Device